activeyawcontrol/simrig-evolution/README.md

 ![It's deep](https://raw.githubusercontent.com/activeyawcontrol/simrig-evolution/main/3HeH.gif)

 Once upon a time, I enjoyed playing Gran Turismo 3 with a controller.
 Then a bunch of stuff happened.
-Here is how the sim rig has evolved over time.
+Here is how my sim rig has evolved over time.

 You may notice a cluster of purchases in April 2020.
 That's right around when it became clear that autocross season was effectively canceled.

+Things have cooled off quite a bit in 2021.
+I have my setup pretty much how I want it and I'm at the "upgrades would be diminishing returns" phase for sure.

 ## I don't want to read all this noise, despite the charming and snarky tone.
 What lessons did you learn that other people can use?

 * Skip to the good stuff.
 You'll save money in the long term.
-    * I went straight to the Heusinkvelds when I decided to get serious and that turned out great.
+    * I went straight to the Heusinkvelds when I decided to get serious - that turned out great.
     * I bought a cheaper wireless SC2 button box (NSH racing) at the beginning.
 It did not turn out great.
-Not terrible, it was fine, but it's not a button box I will want to keep forever.
+Not terrible - it was fine, but it's not a button box I will want to keep forever.
 * Consider whether you *really* want direct drive.
-One of the things I like about it is basically infinite wheel choice (there aren't a lot of options in the Thrustmaster universe).
+One of the things I like about the SC2 is basically infinite wheel choice (there aren't a lot of options in the Thrustmaster universe).
 But even on an SC2 Sport, I'm never using 100% of the force.
 If I had to go back to the T300RS wheelbase/wheel, I'd be fine.
 I see people on Facebook talking about how they really want an SC2 but can barely afford it - don't!
 Get some load cell pedals and call it a day.
 The DD will not make you faster.
 It's not worth going into debt for.
 * Simucube 2 wireless has been 100% reliable for me so far.
 I haven't even had to change batteries in the button boxes yet.
 * Two little sort of stupid things that make me happy:
     * The 3d-simgear flag.
 The radar functionality is awesome and the flashing flags are just cool.
 It's one of those nice immersion things.